0xF331-D3AD/blog/Content/ctf/tryhackme/Sakura.md

 ![Last layover](https://i.postimg.cc/3RqzD0WQ/last-layover.png)

 This ona can be solved with a simple reverse-image lookup.
-Upload it to Google inages and it will show you 'Tokyo International Airport [Haneda] JAL Sakura Lounge - JAL'.
+Upload it to Google images and it will show you 'Tokyo International Airport [Haneda] JAL Sakura Lounge - JAL'.
 The answer is the code of this airport, which is: